Why Good Samaritan Hospital?

-The emergency waiting room at Good Samaritan is usually empty.
+You may find the emergency waiting room at Good Samaritan to be empty on many occasions.
 That is because, after a brief registration, patients are taken to a treatment room so they can rest and be seen by a doctor as quickly as possible.

 Advanced Emergency Care

 Good Samaritan’s Emergency Department treats and admits patients with single-organ system/uncomplicated trauma injuries.
 We stabilize and transfer any patients with multiple-system trauma injury to Miami Valley Hospital’s Level I Trauma Center via CareFlight Air and Mobile Services.
 We maintain medical and surgical subspecialties on call to assist in the treatment of patients who require admission and/or additional care.

 Good Samaritan Hospital is an Advanced Primary Stroke Center designated by the Joint Commission, earning the Gold Seal of Approval™ for stroke care.
 Our stroke center includes 24-hour emergency stroke services and a stroke alert system to rapidly mobilize a team of specialists to diagnose and treat stroke quickly.